 Perhaps a child had their first airplane trip recently, and airplanes and flying have become an interest to other children as well.
 To capture this interest and extend children’s learning in this area, you could do one or more of the following things:

 - Read and display books about airplanes in the library.

 - Set up the art area to allow children to construct their own “planes,” which they could experiment with “flying” in the discovery area.

 By incorporating children’s interests when choosing classroom materials, you can help children make connections that extend their learning to new areas.
 For example, the creation of a “construction zone” might spark children’s interest in learning about bridges, which could lead to discussions about the ocean or types of transportation that move through water.
 Supporting children’s interest in fairy tales could lead to a discussion about magic, which could prompt some children to become interested in magic shows or simple magic tricks.
-Or, children might become interested in creating their own fairy tale stories (oral or written) with the help of a teacher.
-As discussed in the Indoor Environments lesson, provocations are a great way to incorporate children’s interest and help guide children’s play in productive, engaging ways.
+Or children might become interested in creating their own fairy tale stories (oral or written) with the help of a teacher.
+As discussed in Lesson Two, provocations are a great way to incorporate children’s interests and help guide children’s play in productive, engaging ways.

 Varied Toys and Activities

 Not all toys are created equal.
 Some toys spark imagination and some hinder it.
 You might have noticed that young children are often more interested in the box than the toy that came inside of it.
 Why?
 Because the box can become anything.
 It becomes a drum when you hit it, a house when you put a doll inside it, a hat when you put it on your head, and a mask when you play hide and seek behind it.
 The possibilities are endless.
 Children learn and explore more when a toy is only limited by their imaginations.
 Consider the following list and think about why toys spark or limit imaginative play.

 - Action figures or plastic dolls with preset accessories or movements

 - Toys that are branded, such as with a TV show or popular character